In this article:

 Hello there, yarn lovers!
 Are you excited to talk about the classic with us today?
 Gingham is a motif we all know and adore.
 Let’s explore it, shall we?

-Did you know that the word gingham comes from Malayan?
-The woven fabric famous for its checkered pattern was originally imported into Europe in the 17th century.
+Did you know that the word gingham comes from the Malayan language?
+The woven fabric, famous for its checkered pattern, was originally imported into Europe in the 17th century.
 Can you believe that back then it was usually striped?
 The history of gingham is rich and full of surprises, so we definitely recommend it for your evening read!
 Right now, let’s focus on the future.
 And by that, we mean your future crochet projects, obviously!
 Charming Gingham Crochet Ideas and Patterns are waiting for you!
 Put them to good use this season.

 You may also like: